nwclasantha/SOC-Defense-System/README.md

 We have successfully developed and tested a fully coded AI-Driven Security Operations Centre (SOC) Auto-Management System integrated with the Wazuh open-source platform.

 What makes this powerful?
-✅ End-to-end automated SOC operations
+✅ End-to-end automated SOC operations,
-✅ AI-driven alert correlation & prioritization
+✅ AI-driven alert correlation & prioritization,
-✅ Automated incident triage and response workflows
+✅ Automated incident triage and response workflows,
-✅ Intelligent threat validation & noise reduction
+✅ Intelligent threat validation & noise reduction,
 ✅ Scalable architecture for enterprise environments

 This is not limited to basic agentic AI concepts . it is a production-ready, coded system designed for real-world SOC optimization.